lostflux/tse/indexer/IMPLEMENTATION.md

 ## Control flow

-The Indexer is implemented in one file `indexer.c`, with five functions:
+The Indexer is implemented in one file [indexer.c](./indexer.c), with five functions:

 ### main